 - Describe and explain the capillary puncture procedure.

 - Define and explain point-of-care testing and equipment required.

-- Describe the flow of specimens through the laboratory using a computerized information management system.
+- Describe the flow of specimens through the laboratory using an information management

-- Describe routine and special handling procedures for lab specimens.
+- Describe the routine and special handling procedures for lab specimens.